TeamNexile/jk-workshop-docs/level-making/props.md

 ## What is a prop?

-A prop is essentially a small object that more or less dynamic.
-In Jump King, there are countless of props around that you don't even know, just to name a few:
+A prop is a (sometimes dynamic) object.
+It can be any of the following examples:

 - the bonfire at the start of your journey,
 - the Old Man,
 - the hidden cap in the sewer,
-- the hiddle wall preventing you to see the cap,
+- the hidden wall covering the cap in the sewer,
 - the bird with the gold coin,
 - the gold coin,
 - the merchant in Bargainburg,
 - et cetera...

-All of these are a prop, and in the following subcategories, you are going to learn how to create and personalize your props.
+All of these are props, the following subcategories cover each different type of prop.

-But first let's start with the basics,<br>**the bonfire**.

 > Good practice with props
 >